Close-up of Raquel and Ange's hands clasped on their laps. Both have decorated nails and wear dark clothes.

 Description

-Prioritize endorsement and implementation of the Métis Justice Strategy to reduce the substantial overrepresentation of Métis peoples in and impacted by the justice system.
-This includes affirming Métis self-determination and enabling the restoration of traditional justice systems and culturally relevant institutions.
+Prioritize endorsement and implementation of the Métis Justice Strategy to reduce the substantial overrepresentation of Métis Peoples in and impacted by the justice system.
+This includes affirming Métis self-determination, and enabling the restoration of traditional justice systems and culturally relevant institutions.

 How far along